josuebrunel/pysxm/README.rst

 **pysxm** is a simple and extensible xml python marsheller.
-It comes with the following pre-defined types:
+It comes with two simple and basic types:

-- DateTimeType
-- DateType
-- TimeType
 - SimpleType
 - ComplexType